noahseis/webrtc2sip/readme_install_walkthrough.txt

 *    Please READ through it's a bit of long install process, but take your time, follow the steps and guidance and you will succeed.
 *    Credits for help and assistance go to navaismo
 *
-*	And these 2 web resources: UPDATE ME
+*	And these 2 web resources:
 *	https://code.google.com/p/doubango/wiki/Building_Source_v2_0
 *	http://geekforum.wordpress.com/2013/06/06/build-and-install-doubango-webrtc2sip/
 *